 Trust your medical team, they’re there for you

-But don’t be afraid to challenge them and ask questions if you don’t understand what they’re doing or don’t agree with them.
+That said, don’t be afraid to challenge them and ask questions if you don’t understand what they’re doing or don’t agree with them.
 And if needed please don’t be afraid to ask for a referral elsewhere.

 Accept your treatment

-Granted your treatment (probably chemo and/or radiotherapy) will make you feel ill, but it’s doing great things to help you.
+Granted your treatment (probably chemo and/or radiotherapy) may make you feel ill, but it’s doing great things to help you.
 So, try to welcome your treatment as a friend and ally in your quest to get on top of cancer.

 Take Your Treatment